HyperionU/nota-set/GOVERNANCE.md

 ## Values

-The [TODO: PROJECTNAME] and its leadership embrace the following values:
+The Nota-Set Project and its leadership embrace the following values:

-* Openness: Communication and decision-making happens in the open and is discoverable for future reference.
+* Transparency: Communication and decision-making happens in the open and is discoverable for future reference.
 As much as possible, all discussions and work take place in public forums and open repositories.

 * Fairness: All stakeholders have the opportunity to provide feedback and submit contributions, which will be considered on their merits.